-Seminyak is an area on Bali’s southern coast, next to Canggu that is known for its high-end luxury Bali resorts, villas and spas.
+Seminyak is an area on Bali’s southern coast, next to Canggu which is known for its high-end luxury Bali resorts, villas, and spas.
 There isn’t much to do in Seminyak other than enjoying a beach holiday.
-High-end shopping, great restaurants, beach clubs, bars and it is also popular for Bali nightlife.
+High-end shopping, great restaurants, beach clubs, and bars and it is also popular for Bali nightlife.
 Surfing and beach sunsets are popular here.

 Wondering where to stay in Bali?
 How about Oberoi Bali in Seminyak for an exquisite stay!

 Amed is made up of a long strip of local fishing villages along Bali’s less popular northern coast.
-Still relatively unknown, Amed is slowly making it’s spot on travellers’ radar.
+Still relatively unknown, Amed is slowly making its spot on travelers’ radar.
 It is getting to be more developed but still hanging onto its traditions.
-Stunningly clear waters, a beach, small town feels and the beginning of a yoga hub… If snorkelling and diving are your thing then make sure you check out the marine life on the shores of Amed.
+Stunningly clear waters, a beach, the small town feels, and the beginning of a yoga hub… If snorkeling and diving are your thing then make sure you check out the marine life on the shores of Amed.

 Lovina is a very relaxed resort area in northern Bali that is too made up of a string of villages just like Amed.
 It is less touristy and quiet.
 You can spot dolphins, relax and soak up the sun on the black sand beaches of Lovina.

 Located in central Bali, Kuta was one of Bali’s first main tourist development.
 It has since turned into a popular spot for partying and beach resorts.
-Travellers come here to catch the easy waves that are perfect for beginners.
-While Kuta is touristy, it also has many attractions that families, backpackers and luxury travellers will appreciate.
+Travelers come here to catch the easy waves that are perfect for beginners.
+While Kuta is touristy, it also has many attractions that families, backpackers, and luxury travelers will appreciate.